thbuerg/MetabolomicsCommonDiseases/README.md

 - Visualization contains the code to generate the figures displayed in the paper.

 ## Use the MetabolomicStateModel on your data
-We provide you a ready-to-use [Google colab notebook](./metabolomicstatemodel/examples/MetabolomicsInference.ipynb) with a trained version of our MetabolomicStateModel.
-Upload you batch of Nightingale NMR metabolomics data and run the model!
+We provide you a ready-to-use [Google colab notebook](https://colab.research.google.com/github/thbuerg/MetabolomicsCommonDiseases/blob/main/analysis/examples/MetabolomicsInference.ipynb) with a trained version of our MetabolomicStateModel.
+Upload your dataset of Nightingale NMR metabolomics and run the model!
+**NOTE**: Data must be provided in [this format](https://github.com/thbuerg/MetabolomicsCommonDiseases/blob/main/analysis/examples/sample.csv).

 ## How to train the MetabolomicStateModel
 1. First, install dependencies